Dessa: Doomtree

 Initially drawn to their raw aesthetics and unique sound, Dessa forged a friendship with Doomtree.
 Soon after, she was asked to join the crew and did so.
-Since 2005, Dessa has toured with and appeared on all Doomtree albums, as well as on the other members' solo albums.
+Between 2005 and 2019, Dessa toured with and appeared on all Doomtree albums, as well as on the other members' solo albums.
 She was the CEO of Doomtree; however, she relinquished that post to her label mate, Lazerbeak, to focus on her own career.

 Solo career

 Dessa's debut solo EP, False Hopes, was released in 2005.
-Despite being only fifteen minutes long, it was listed as one of the top local albums of the year by Minneapolis Star Tribune.
+Despite being only fifteen minutes long, it was listed as one of the top local albums of the year by Star Tribune.

 Dessa's first solo album, A Badly Broken Code, was released on January 19, 2010.
-The singles from this album were "Dixon's Girl" and "The Chaconne."
-The album features production from Paper Tiger, MK Larada, Lazerbeak, Cecil Otter and Big Jess.
+The album’s tracks "Dixon's Girl" and "The Chaconne” were released as singles.
+The album featured production from Paper Tiger, MK Larada, Lazerbeak, Cecil Otter and Big Jess.
 MK Larada also designed the album art.

-In 2011, Dessa released Castor, the Twin, a remix album featuring new arrangements of songs released on previous projects, primarily A Badly Broken Code.
-The original production in the remixed tracks was replaced with live instrumentation.
+In 2011, Dessa released Castor, the Twin, an album featuring new recordings and arrangements of songs released on previous projects, primarily A Badly Broken Code.
+The original production in the reworked tracks was replaced with live instrumentation.

 In 2013, Dessa released her second full-length album Parts of Speech that made its debut in Billboard's Top 200.
-The singles from this album are "Warsaw" and "Call Off Your Ghost."
+The singles from this album are "Warsaw" and "Call Off Your Ghost”.

 On February 23, 2018, Dessa released her third full-length album Chime, that made its debut in Billboard's Top 200, and at #3 on Billboard's Independent Charts.
 Chime was listed as one of NPR Music's 40 Favorite Albums of 2018 (so far).

-On March 26 and 28, 2019, she recorded concerts with the Minnesota Orchestra; the collaboration lead to a live album released in November 2019.
+On March 26 and 28, 2019, she recorded concerts with the Minnesota Orchestra; the collaboration led to a live album released in November 2019.